New Julfa

-Established and named after the older city of Julfa (Jugha), Nakhchivan in the early 17th century, it is still one of the oldest and largest Armenian quarters in the world (hy).
+Established and named after the older city of Julfa in the early 17th century (now divided as Jolfa, Iran and Julfa, Azerbaijan), it is still one of the oldest and largest Armenian quarters in the world (hy).

 History

-New Julfa was established in 1606 as an Armenian quarter by the edict of Shah Abbas I from the Safavid dynasty.
-Over 150,000 Armenians were forcibly moved there from Old Julfa (also known as Jugha or Juła) in Nakhchivan (hy) (hy).
+New Julfa was established in 1606 as an Armenian quarter by the mandate of Abbas the Great, sultan of Safavid Iran.
+Over 150,000 Armenians were forcibly moved there from Julfa (also known as Jugha or Juła, and now as Old Julfa) (hy) (hy).
 Iranian sources state that the Armenians came to Iran fleeing the Ottoman Empire's persecution.
-Nevertheless, historical records indicate that the residents of Julfa were treated well by Shah Abbas in the hopes that their resettlement in Isfahan would be beneficial to Iran due to their knowledge of the silk trade (hy).
+Nevertheless, historical records indicate that the residents of Julfa were treated well by Shah Abbas in the hopes that their resettlement in Isfahan would benefit Iran due to their knowledge of the silk trade.
+Beginning in the early 1600s, New Julfa became home to a very small community of merchants and artisans as well as to a small group of Catholic missionary priests who served the Christian community.
+Among the residents of New Julfa was the Geneva clockmaker, Jacques Rousseau (1683-1753), who was the uncle of the philosopher Jean-Jacques Rousseau (1712-1778).

+The New Julfa dialect (hy) (hy) is a distinct form of Eastern Armenian spoken largely in Iran and Southern California.
+"This variety or lect is called “Persian Armenian” [pɒɻskɒhɒjeɻen] or “Iranian Armenian” [iɻɒnɒhɒjeɻen] by members of the community."

+New Julfa is still an Armenian-populated area with an Armenian school and sixteen churches, including Vank Cathedral.
+Armenians in New Julfa observe Iranian law concerning clothing, but retain a distinct Armenian language, identity, cuisine, and culture, which the Iranian government protects.